drloring/katacoda-scenarios/java-ms-config/java-1/step1.md

 Since we're using a minikube environment for this course, we need to export our JAVA_HOME environment variable `export JAVA_HOME=/usr/lib/jvm/java-1.11.0-openjdk-amd64`{{execute}}, then we can `mvn clean install`{{execute}}.

-And, again, run ` java -jar target/rest-service-0.0.1-SNAPSHOT.jar &`{{execute}} to run our web service in the background.
+Once that completes, run ` java -jar target/rest-service-0.0.1-SNAPSHOT.jar &`{{execute}} to run our web service in the background.

 Now, to verify it picked up the `server.port=9090`, run `curl http://localhost:9090/greeting`{{execute}} to display the Hello World message in a json formatted string.